About GitLab Runner on Stackhero

-Your runner works with
+Your runner is compatible with

-self-managed GitLab, including a
+self-hosted GitLab, including a

 Is there a limit on CI/CD minutes?

-How many jobs can run at the same time?
+How many jobs can run concurrently?

 Which executor is used?

-Can I build and push Docker images?
+Is it possible to build and push Docker images?

 Yes.

-Docker-in-Docker support lets you run
+Docker-in-Docker support enables you to run

 GitLab Runner documentation for a ready-to-use example.